 Here is an experiment to convince you of the power of colors.
 Just read through the following piece of text, and you will get the idea.

 When reading through a large chunk of content, the text in red catches the eye readily.
-Text in other colors like purple or even dark green tends to get missed out.
 Your mind simply refuses to register the text in some other colors.
 The crux of the matter is that you are more likely to remember bright colors because they grab your attention and keep you hooked for longer.

 We remember outlandish stories.
 The person who speaks with animated gestures catches our attention even if he is in a crowd.
 Caricatures of politicians in newspapers grab more eyeballs than their photographs.
 It seems that we are attracted by anything that is OTT.
 Exaggeration is also an effective ploy to create memorable eLearning content.